cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Applications MUST encrypt and authenticate skU, and MUST authenticate pkS.
 Secrecy of pkS is optional.
-If an application requires secrecy of pkS, this value SHOULD be included in the Credentials structure (step 5) and omitted from auth_data (step 12).
+If an application requires secrecy of pkS, this value SHOULD be included in the `Credentials.secret_credentials` list (step 5).

-Applications may optionally include pkU, IdU, or IdS in the Credentials structure (step 5) if secrecy of these values is desired.
-If an application does not require secrecy for these values, they may be appended to auth_data (step 12).
-Instantiations of OPAQUE MUST specify how auth_data is constructed.
+Applications may optionally include pkU, IdU, or IdS in the `Credentials.secret_credentials` structure (step 5) if secrecy of these values is desired.
+Otherwise, if an application does not require secrecy for these values but does require authentication, they may be appended to `Credentials.cleartext_credentials`.
+Servers MUST specify how clients encode extensions in the `Credentials` structure as part of this registration phase.

 The server identity `IdS` comes from context.
 For example, if registering with a server within the context of a TLS connection, the identity might be the